motivatedsloth/noaa/README.md

 Observations are for the last 5 hours

-Basic Usage for Forecast for a given point
+Basic Usage - Forecast for a given point
 ==========================================

     <?php